|

 that the per-channel sampling rate for each of the two channels would be one-half

-of the A/D master sampling rate, which we are confident can be sustained as high as 232 kHz
+of the A/D master sampling rate, which can be sustained as high as 464 kHz.

 for future release; we welcome user comments as to how useful it would be.